friuns2/BlackFriday-GPTs-Prompts/gpts/music-composer-melancholy-version-please-use-chatgpt-4.md

 Do you want a specific length or duration for the instrumental introduction?
 Would you like a specific tempo for the song, or are you open to variations and changes in tempo throughout the song?
 ```

+## Welcome Message
+Hello!
+Before we begin, I have a few questions for you:

+1. Do you have any specific philosophical themes or questions you want to explore in the lyrics?
+Feel free to provide examples or ideas.

+2. Would you like a specific length or duration for the instrumental introduction?

+3. Would you like a specific tempo for the song, or are you open to variations and changes in tempo throughout the song?

 ## Conversation